CognitiveNeuroLab/resting-state-analysis-pipeline-microstates-frequency/README.md

 ## About The Project

 This is still a work in progress.
 This Repo will contain the full pipeline to analyse resting state data, in Matlab using EEGlab.
 The pipeline will contain everything from pre-processing to creating microstates and doing a power/frequency analysis.
-This  is work from [Ana Francisco](https://github.com/anafrancisco) [Douwe Horsthuis](https://github.com/DouweHorsthuis) and [Filip de Sanctis](https://github.com/pdesanctis)
+This  is work from [Ana Francisco](https://github.com/anafrancisco) [Douwe Horsthuis](https://github.com/DouweHorsthuis) and [Filip de Sanctis](https://github.com/pdesanctis) in discussion with Sophie Molholm.